-The Statement of Accounts summarises the Joint Committee's transactions for the 2015/16 financial year and its position at the year-end, 31 March 2016.
-The Joint Committee is required to prepare an annual Statement of Accounts in a form directed by the Department of the Environment in accordance with regulations 3 (7) and (8) in the Local Government (Accounts and Audit) Regulations (Northern Ireland) 2015 in accordance with proper accounting practices.
-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2015/16 and the Service Reporting Code of Practice (SeRCOP) 2015/16, supported by International Financial Reporting Standards (IFRS).
+The Statement of Accounts summarises the Joint Committee's transactions for the 2016/17 financial year and its position at the year-end, 31 March 2017.
+The Joint Committee is required to prepare an annual Statement of Accounts in a form directed by the Department for Communities in accordance with regulations 3 (7) and (8) in the Local Government (Accounts and Audit) Regulations (Northern Ireland) 2015 in accordance with proper accounting practices.
+These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2016/17 and the Service Reporting Code of Practice (SeRCOP) 2016/17, supported by International Financial Reporting Standards (IFRS).
 The accounting convention adopted in the Statement of Accounts is principally historical cost, modified by the revaluation of certain categories of non-current assets and financial instruments.
-The Code of Practice on Local Authority Accounting in the United Kingdom 2015/16 also requires disclosure in respect of:
+The Code of Practice on Local Authority Accounting in the United Kingdom 2016/17 also requires disclosure in respect of: